amogod/harMAN/README.md

 - **`extensions`**: An optional function for adding additional metadata to the GraphQL response as a key-value object.
 The result will be added to the `"extensions"` field in the resulting JSON.
-This is often a useful place to add development time metadata such as the runtime of a query or
+This is often a useful place to add development time metadata such as the runtime of a query or the amount of resources consumed.
+This may be an async funct